Generic balanced synchrony patterns in network dynamics: Generic synchrony of equilibrium points

 \section{Generic synchrony of equilibrium points}

 The strategy explained in Section \ref{section_perturb} deals with solutions for which each cell has non-stationary inputs.
-This means that the case of stationary solution has to be studied separately.
+This means that the case of stationary solutions has to be studied separately.
 This is the purpose of the present section.

 We use the notations of Section \ref{section_def_synchrony}.
 Our first result proves that the synchrony pattern of equilibrium points is almost always balanced.
-It generalizes Theorem 7.6 of \cite{GST} or \cite{Stewart_eq} since no hyperbolicity is required in our result.
-Notice that the genericity of hyperbolicity is not guaranteed because of the presence of strong symmetries.
+It generalizes \cite[Theorem 7.6]{GST} or \cite{Stewart_eq} since no hyperbolicity is required in our result.
+Note that the genericity of hyperbolicity is not guaranteed because of the presence of strong symmetries.
 So skipping this assumption is meaningful.

-\begin{prop}[Generic balanced synchrony for equilibria] There exists a generic set $\Gg\subset \Cc^1_\Gc$ of admissible vector fields such that, for all $f\in\Gg$ and for all $x\in\RR^d$, if $f(x)=0$ then the synchrony pattern $\bowtie_x$ of $x$ is balanced. \end{prop} \begin{demo} The chore of the proof is an application of Theorem \ref{th_Henry}.
+\begin{prop}[Generic balanced synchrony for equilibria] Let $k\geq 1$.
+There exists a generic set $\Gg\subset \Cc^k_\Gc$ of admissible vector fields such that, for all $f\in\Gg$ and for all $x\in\RR^d$, if $f(x)=0$ then the synchrony pattern $\bowtie_x$ of $x$ is balanced. \end{prop} \begin{demo} The core of the proof is an application of Theorem \ref{th_Henry}.
 Due to the stationary inputs, we cannot use the black-box Proposition \ref{prop_bb} directly but we will follow the same ideas.

 We fix a coloring $\bowtie$ of the cells and $m>0$.
-Assume that $\bowtie$ is not balanced and let $\Oc_m\subset \Cc^1_\Gc$ be the set of admissible vector fields such that there is no $x\in X$ with $f(x)=0$, $\|x\|\leq m$ and
+Assume that $\bowtie$ is not balanced and let $\Oc_m\subset \Cc^k_\Gc$ be the set of admissible vector fields such that there is no $x\in X$ with $f(x)=0$, $\|x\|\leq m$ and

 First, we easily check that $\Oc_m$ is open.
-Indeed, assume that there is a sequence $(f_n)\subset \Cc^1_\Gc\setminus \Oc_{m}$ converging to $f_\infty$ and a bounded sequence $(x_n)$ such that $f_{n}(x_n)=0$, $\|x_n\|\leq m$ and \eqref{eq_demo_equi} holds.
+Indeed, assume that there is a sequence $(f_n)\subset \Cc^k_\Gc\setminus \Oc_{m}$ converging to $f_\infty$ and a bounded sequence $(x_n)$ such that $f_{n}(x_n)=0$, $\|x_n\|\leq m$ and \eqref{eq_demo_equi} holds.
 We can extract a subsequence $(x_{\varphi(n)})$ that converges to some $x_\infty$.
 Passing to the limit, we can check that $f_\infty(x_\infty)=0$ with $\|x_\infty\|\leq m$ and \eqref{eq_demo_equi} also holds for the limit $x_\infty$.
 This shows that the complement of $\Oc_{m}$ is closed.